 Students who are establishing bona fide domicile independently must complete the following requirements in addition to the guidelines listed above:

 - Students must demonstrate they are financially independent for the current calendar year for which they are applying for residency and the previous calendar.
 This means they are paying for the majority of their expenses (cost of attendance and living) with their own income and resources, that they are not and have not received significant financial assistance from parents, legal guardians, or others during that time period, and that they were not and will not be claimed as a dependent on a parents’/legal guardians’ tax returns for the previous or current calendar year.

-Examples of other factors that may help students establish proof of domicile include the disposition of property in the former state of residence, relocation of household members, participation in local community organizations, and generally becoming involved in activities that will help prove their intent to make Washington their official place of residence.
+Examples of other factors that may help students establish proof of domicile include the disposition of property in the former state of residence, relocation of household members, and generally becoming involved in activities that will help prove their intent to make Washington their official state of residence.

 All domicile must be established at least one year immediately prior to the first day of the quarter the student is seeking residency.
 Once the individual is in full compliance with all of Washington State’s requirements for residency, then s/he, as of that final date of compliance, has established domicile and is eligible to apply for residency.
 It is the student’s responsibility to request a change in residency status once all requirements have been met.